Pacific Northwest National Laboratory Post Doc Research Associate - Computational Materials Science in RICHLAND, Washington

 Group: Reactor Materials and Mechanical Design

-The Materials Dynamics Team within the Reactor Materials and Mechanical Design Group is seeking a postdoctoral associate to perform simulation and modeling research to study radiation damage in advanced oxide-dispersion-strengthened reduced activation ferritic/martensitic steels for fusion energy applications.
-Energetic neutrons produced from the fusion plasma cause atomic displacement damage and nuclear transmutation in materials.
-Solid transmutation products as well as helium and hydrogen gases are generated in the material.
-The aim of this research is to provide fundamental understanding of microstructural changes in steels under fusion-relevant neutron irradiation conditions.
-The overarching objectives are 1) understanding the accumulation behavior of helium and displacement damage in steels, since the formation of large helium bubbles may promote void swelling and degrade the mechanical property of the materials and 2) understanding the effect of helium and displacement damage on the precipitation behavior of secondary phases, e.g. alpha prime, and on the stability of the oxide nanoparticles.
+The Materials Dynamics Team within the Reactor Materials and Mechanical Design Group is seeking a postdoctoral associate to develop machine-learning interatomic potentials (MLPs) to study helium and hydrogen retention in nano-structured ferritic alloys (NFAs).
+In particular to develop Fe-(Y-Ti-O)-He-H MLPs for simulating He and H accumulation in Y-Ti-O nanoclusters embedded in bcc Fe matrix.
+The simulation will then be used to extract He and H retention model as a function of cluster size and stoichiometry.
+This effort is part of the long-term modeling research to develop predictive model of radiation damage in NFAs as structural materials for fusion energy applications.
+Energetic neutrons produced from fusion plasma cause atomic displacement damage, and nuclear transmutation producing solid transmutation products as well as helium and hydrogen gases.
+In addition, radioactive tritium generated in the blanket may permeate to the structural materials and trapped at the nano-structured, raising a safety concern.
+The overarching objectives are 1) understanding the accumulation behavior of helium and displacement damage, since the formation of large helium bubbles may promote void swelling and degrade the mechanical property of the materials, 2) understanding the effect of helium and displacement damage on the precipitation behavior of secondary phases, e.g. alpha prime, and on the stability of the oxide nanoparticles, and 3) understanding the retention of H isotopes.

 The selected candidate will support federally funded research programs in Fusion Materials at Pacific Northwest National Laboratory.
-Initial assignments include performing density-functional-theory (DFT) calculations to study the migration of various defect species and material constituents and the interaction among them.
-Subsequent assignments may include modeling of microstructure evolution using large-scale simulation methods.
-Candidates with experience in machine-learned interatomic potential development, molecular dynamics (MD) simulation, and/or mesoscale methods such as kinetic Monte Carlo, Cluster Dynamics, and Quasi-Continuum are also encouraged to apply.
+Candidates with experience in machine-learned interatomic potential development are encouraged to apply.
 The associate is expected to be able to work independently, publish scientific findings in high-impact peer-reviewed journals as well as present work at professional conferences.

-The position is immediately available for 12 to 24 months, with the potential for an additional 12 months or transition to a permanent position, dependent upon available funding and sustained performance.
+The position is immediately available with an initial assignment for 12 months, and can be extended up to 36 months or transitioned to a permanent position, dependent upon available funding and sustained performance.

 Candidates must have received a PhD within the past five years (60 months) or within the next 8 months from an accredited college or university.

-Doctoral degree in Materials Science, Condensed Matter Physics, or related field.
-3.75 GPA or higher is preferred
+Doctoral degree in Materials Science, Condensed Matter Physics, Computational Sciences, or related field.
+3.75 GPA or higher preferred.

 A strong publication and presentation record.